-The issue of quantized pumping is best illustrated by the popular two delta barrier model, which is illustrated in Fig.5.
+The issue of quantized pumping is best illustrated by the popular two delta barrier model, which is illustrated in Fig. 5.
 The "dot region" |Q| < a/2 is described by the potential

-$$U(r; X_1, X_2) = X_1 \delta\left(x + \frac{a}{2}\right) + X_2 \delta\left(x - \frac{a}{2}\right)$$ (26)
+$$U(r; X_1, X_2) = X_1 \delta\left(x + \frac{a}{2}\right) + X_2 \delta\left(x - \frac{a}{2}\right).$$ (26)

-The pumping cycle is described in Fig.5c.
-In the 1st half of the cycle an electron is taken from the wire into the dot region via the left barrier, while in the second half of the cycle an electron is transfered from the dot region to the wire via the right barrier.
+The pumping cycle is described in Fig. 5c.
+In the first half of the cycle an electron is taken from the wire into the dot region via the left barrier, while in the second half of the cycle an electron is transferred from the dot region to the wire via the right barrier.
 So it seems that one electron is pumped through the device per cycle.
 The question is whether it is exactly one electron (Q = e) or not?

 In the case of an open geometry the answer is known [20,21].
-Let us denote by g_0 the average transmission of the dot region for X values along the pumping cycle.
-In the limit $g_0 \rightarrow 0$, which is a pump with no leakage, indeed one gets Q = e.
-Otherwise one gets Q = (1-g)e.
+Let us denote by $g_0$ the average transmission of the dot region for X values along the pumping cycle.
+In the limit $g_0 \rightarrow 0$ , which is a

 Fig. 5. (a) Upper left: The energy levels of a ring with two barriers, at the beginning of the pumping cycle.
-It is assumed that the three lower levels are occupied. (b) Upper right: The adiabatic levels as a function of time during the pumping cycle. (c) Lower Left: The (X_1, X_2) locations of the Dirac chains of the 3 occupied levels.
+It is assumed that the three lower levels are occupied. (b) Upper right: The adiabatic levels as a function of time during the pumping cycle. (c) Lower left: The $(X_1, X_2)$ locations of the Dirac chains of the three occupied levels.
 Filled (hollow) circles imply that there is (no) monopole in the pumping plane.
-Note that for sake of illustration overlapping chains are displaced from each other.
-The pumping cycle encircles 2+1 Dirac chains that are associated with the 3rd and 2nd levels respectively. (d) Lower right: The 2 Dirac chains that are associated with the 3rd level.
+Note that for the sake of illustration overlapping chains are displaced from each other.
+The pumping cycle encircles 2 + 1 Dirac chains that are associated with the third and second levels respectively. (d) Lower right: The two Dirac chains that are associated with the third level.